Kings Park, New York: Landmarks

+Fire Protection

+Kings Park is protected by the Kings Park Fire Department, the station is located on East Main Street in Kings Park.

 Film

-Leave the World Behind, a 2023 film starring Julia Roberts Ethan Hawke and Mahershala Ali, was filmed in part at Kings Park in Long Island, New York.
-More particular in Sunken Meadow State Park the park provided a scenic beach scene and fitting backdrop for the film's storyline, where the boat crashes on the shore.
-Also there was a scene filmed on the Main Street 25 a street of Kings Park.
+Leave the World Behind, a 2023 film starring Julia Roberts, Ethan Hawke and Mahershala Ali, was filmed in part at Kings Park on Long Island, New York, particularly at Sunken Meadow State Park.
+The park provided a scenic beach scene and fitting backdrop for the film's storyline, where the boat crashes on the shore.
+There was also a scene filmed on Main Street, a street in Kings Park.